 The exception here, of course, is if there's abuse of any kind happening.
 In that rare and unfortunate case it's time to use your friend-powers for good.

-Make it to the Rehearsal Dinner
+Make it to the Rehearsal Dinner at All Costs

 This is one event you need to try really, really hard not to miss.
 Save for like, norovirus, you need to be there because this is what determines the success of the wedding day.
 You'll find out where to stand, how to stand, who to face, who you're walking with, where to park, etc.